wongsingfo/comp-sys/docs/writing/words.md

 - Regardless of implementation details, **a wide range** of factors **spanning** the server, the network and the client and across the transport and application layers can be customized based on the system designers’ considerations around different tradeoffs to optimize streaming performance.
 - The ABR adaptation logic needs to deal with **time-varying** network conditions and make complex tradeoffs.
 - The former provides multi-Gbps rates but is **susceptible** to blockage, whereas the latter is slower but offers reliable connectivity.
+- The use of an HLL that is **conducive** to static analysis made this approach possible.

 ## Nouns